View Cancer Clinical Trials

 - To characterize the incidence of antitherapeutic antibodies (ATA) to brentuximab vedotin

-- Patients with newly diagnosed, CD30-positive mature T-cell lymphomas per the Revised European- American Lymphoma World Health Organization (WHO) 2008 classification by local assessment.
+- Patients with newly diagnosed, CD30-positive mature T-cell lymphomas per the Revised European- American Lymphoma WHO 2008 classification by local assessment.
+See Section 7.1.1 for details on definition of CD30 positivity.
 Eligible histologies are limited to the following:

-- ALK-positive sALCL with an International Prognostic Index (IPI) score greater than or equal to 2
+- ALK-positive sALCL with an IPI score greater than or equal to 2

 - ALK-negative sALCL